Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - AI templates for 40+ content types

-- SERP research baked into every workflow step
+- SERP research integrated into every workflow step

-- Traffic Analyzer for spotting high-opportunity existing pages
+- Traffic Analyzer for identifying high-opportunity existing pages

 - Integrations with WordPress, Semrush, and Google Search Console